ElnurKasimov/spring_boot_simple_project/README.md

 The administrator, in addition to these features, is given the following capabilities:
 - add, edit and delete products and manufacturers;
-- Obtain a list of all users, search by name or ID number, the ability to add, edit and delete users;
+- obtain a list of all users, search by name or ID number, the ability to add, edit and delete users;
 - get the list of all user roles, search by name or ID number, the ability to add, edit and delete roles.

 ## **How to use the project**